jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Log into your Linode server with the Terminal console using the `ssh` command and enter your password.

-` ssh username@linode_IP_Address`
+` ssh username@linode-IP-Address`

 {{< note >}}
 username should have sudo privileges but for security purposes the username should not be `root`.
 {{< /note >}}

 Wercker app public key now needs to be added to the authorized_keys file in your Linode home directory.
-Now, we need to check if there is already a `.ssh` directory by entering the command `ls -al`.
-There are two cases to consider:
+Let's check if there is already a `.ssh` directory by entering the command `ls -al`.
+There are three cases to consider:

 1. There is a .ssh directory with no authorized_keys file
 2. There is no .ssh directory
+3. There is a .ssh directory with an authorized_keys file

 | Command Name             | Action performed                                       |
 |--------------------------|--------------------------------------------------------|